permaweb/ao/servers/su/README.md

 Over time the su database has evolved.
 It started as only Postgres then went to Postgres + RocksDB for performance enhancement.
 It now has a purely RocksDB implementation.
 For existing su's that already have data, you can follow the below to migration processes to bring it up to date to the latest implementation.

 ### Migrating data to disk for an existing su instance
-If a su has been running using postgres for sometime there may be performance issues.
+If a su has been running using postgres for some time there may be performance issues.
 Writing to  and reading files from disk has been added.
 In order to switch this on set the environment variables

 - `USE_DISK` whether or not to read and write binary files from/to the disk/rocksdb.
 If the su has already been running for a while the data will need to be migrated using the mig binary before turning this on.
 - `SU_DATA_DIR` the data directory on disk where the su will read from and write binaries to